Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Balance check

-- Ideally, look for a card that allows you to easily check the card balance either instore, online or via a phone call.
+Ideally, look for a card that lets you easily check the card balance either instore, online or via a phone call.

 Lost or stolen cards